gauditech/gaudi-docs/docs/getting-started/quick-start.md

 ## Requirements

-Gaudi is published as an NPM package so you must have `node` and `npm` [installed](https://nodejs.org/en/download) on your machine.
-We recommend installing the latest Node.js LTS version (currently _18.x_).
+Gaudi is published as a NPM package.
+To run it, you need the following software installed on your system:

+- Node.js v18+
+- PostgreSQL

 ## Installation